Highloud-tech/Highloud-tech/README.md

 Backend Developer
 -----------------

-I am a full-stack web developer who loves to react.
+A multidisciplinary Full-Stack web developer who loves to react.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [highloudventure2020@gmail.com](mailto:highloudventure2020@gmail.com)